Designing together with Fusion 360

-If your team is joining the Moon Camp Pioneers, you will have to create your 3D design project using Fusion 360.
+If your team is joining the Moon Camp Pioneers category, you may wish to create your 3D design project using Fusion 360.
 Fusion 360 is a free 3D design software for students, educators, and academic institutions, follow these instructions to obtain an educational license

 1. Creating a virtual classroom for your students

-After inviting the students via their accounts email addresses, they will receive an email to accept the invitation via the “Join Team”-button.
+Your students will receive an email to accept the invitation via the “Join Team”-button.

-Furthermore they will appear in the team’s member list, so that the team leader can assign projects and roles to each team member.
+The students will also appear in the team’s member list, so that the team leader can assign projects and roles to each team member.

-When a team member is assigned to a project, he/she will see the team’s projects in the web control panel as well as the desktop app.
-After getting assigned as an editor they can create and edit existing projects to work collaborative.
+When a team member is assigned to a project, they will see the team’s projects in the web control panel as well as the desktop app.
+After getting assigned as an editor they can create and edit existing projects to work collaboratively.

-When accessing your private dashboard by clicking the Fusion logo, you can open the different projects and manage them.
+You can access your private dashboard by clicking the Fusion logo.
+Here you can open the different projects you have and manage them.

 2. Working remotely as a team

-Once the team members have access to the designs of their team and have been assigned the “editor” role, they can work on existing and/or create new designs.
+Once the team members have access to the designs of their team and have been assigned the “editor” role, they can work on existing designs as well as create new designs.